Kassim Ahmad: Activism and political participation

 Kassim was an active member of the University Socialist Club in the 1950s, a left-wing student body in Malaya and Singapore.
 He was also a member of Parti Rakyat Malaysia when Ahmad Boestamam was the president.

-He later went on to lead the political body together with Syed Husin Ali from 1965 until 1980 before joining the ruling United Malay National Organisation.
+He later went on to lead the political body together with Syed Husin Ali from 1965 until 1980.

+He ran unsuccessfully for Parliament as a PRSM leader on five occasions, losing in Perlis Utara in 1969, Kuala Terengganu in 1974, the Kemaman by-election in 1976, Kuala Terengganu again in 1978 when he contested while under detention, and finally in Balik Pulau in 1982.

 He was arrested under the Internal Security Act for 5 years beginning 1976 for allegedly supporting a socialist-communist movement in Malaysia.
 Syed Husin himself had been arrested two years earlier on similar grounds.

+According to an Amnesty International report he spent the first nine months of his ISA detention in solitary confinement at a secret Special Branch Detention Center in Kuala Lumpur.

+During this period he was allowed no books other than the Koran and his spectacles and watch were taken away.
+He was also repeatedly interrogated and his health declined.

+In 1978, he was one of those under detention who still contested the election.
+While he lost in Kuala Terengganu, DAP's Chan Kok Kit was elected Sungei Besi MP with the largest majority obtained by any candidate and another detainee Chian Heng Kai was re-elected in Batu Gajah.

 Kassim was later released on 30 July 1981 after Mahathir Mohamad became the prime minister.
 Mahathir first met Kassim at the University of Malaya, and had written forewords for Kassim's books.
+After his release Kassim joined Mahathir's ruling United Malay National Organisation in 1986.

 Islam and Quranism

 In 1984, he wrote Hadis: Satu Penilaian Semula (Hadith: A Re-evaluation), a book questioning the role of hadith in Islam, and ignited a debate on Quranism in Malaysia.
 The book was banned by the Home Ministry in 1986.

+In 2013 at the age of 83, he was arrested by Jawi enforcement officers for allegedly insulting Islam and defying religious authorities.
+After a two-year legal battle in 2015, the Appeals Court ruled the arrest to be illegal.

 He died in Kulim, Kedah, on October 10, 2017.